AIARD's Constitution and Bylaws

 Section 5 - Committees

-There shall be five standing committees of the Association, namely: Membership, Awards, Finance, Communications, and Education and Advocacy.
+There shall be seven standing committees of the Association, namely: Annual Meeting Planning, Future Leaders Forum, Membership, Awards, Finance, Communications, and Education and Advocacy.

 The chair of each committee will be elected by the membership coincident with the schedule of elections for officers and directors.
-The chair of each of the five standing committees shall also serve as ex-officio member of the Executive Board, with full voice and vote.
+The chair of each committee will be elected for a term of two years, without limitation on the number of terms for which he or she can be reelected.
+The chair of each of the seven standing committees shall also serve as an ex-officio member of the Executive Board, with full voice and vote.
+The one exception will be that the Vice President of the Association will also serve as the Chair of the Annual Meeting Planning committee, for a term of one year, concurrent with the term served as Vice President.

 Article V - Duties of Officers